Johnny Panic and the Bible of Dreams (song)

-"Johnny Panic and the Bible of Dreams" is a song by the British band Tears for Fears, originally appearing as the B-side to their 1990 single "Advice for the Young at Heart" before being remixed by the techno producer/DJ band Fluke and released as a single in its own right in 1991.
+"Johnny Panic and the Bible of Dreams" is a song by the English band Tears for Fears, originally appearing as the B-side to their 1990 single "Advice for the Young at Heart" before being remixed by the techno producer/DJ band Fluke and released as a single in its own right in 1991.
 The remix was later included on the band's B-side compilation album Saturnine Martial & Lunatic.

 It became a number-one hit on the UK Dance Chart, while reaching number 70 on the UK Singles Chart.
 Although still a Tears for Fears track, the Fluke remix single was credited only as "Johnny Panic and the Bible of Dreams".
 The cover of the single features a still photo of Keir Dullea as David Bowman from the movie 2001: A Space Odyssey.

 Background

 The B-side for "Advice for the Young at Heart" from the Seeds of Love album.
 The title was stolen from a book of the same name by Sylvia Plath.
 At the time, I was curious to hear the verse of "Sowing the Seeds [of Love]" sung as a rap and it was this combined with a Talking Heads-style chorus sung over the chord structure of "Shout" that gave rise to the track.
 Due largely to the use of a rather fashionable (at the time) drumloop, the track received a fair bit of play in dance clubs where it caught the attention of a young band called Fluke who consequently remixed it into a much higher state.
 The remix was then released anonymously as a single in its own right and got to number 1 in the British dance chart.